 1. The Historical Backgrounds, Post Scripts, and Additional Information sections provide a great deal of information about the circumstances surrounding the events described.
-Teachers may wish to preview the material and explain or read excerpts from it to the class.
+Teachers should preview the material and may explain or read it to their classes.
 Footnotes provide still more detailed, factual information that when explained, will help students put the writings into a meaningful historical context.